A Criterion for Strange Metallicity in the Lorenz Ratio: Results

-\textit{Quantum Boltzmann Equation approach.---}Even in the absence of well-defined quasi-particles, we may still derive a QBE for a generalized Fermi distribution function in the model of the previous section.
+Even in the absence of well-defined quasi-particles, we may still derive a QBE for a generalized Fermi distribution function in the model of the previous section.
 Here we briefly outline the idea behind the QBE approach for MFLs and the conditions for which it is applicable.
 In addition, we highlight its implications on the validity of the WF law and the criterion for strangeness in a certain class of MFLs, using a generalization of the model \eqref{MFL_SYK_H} as a simple representative.
-We elaborate on several issues and supply technical details in the Supplemental material.
+We elaborate on several issues and supply technical details in the Supplementary material.

 To derive a QBE in the absence of well-defined quasi-particles, we utilize the MFL form of the self-energy and the fact that the spectral function of the $c$-fermions is sharply peaked at the FS as a function of $\varepsilon_{\boldsymbol{k}}$ (this is in contrast to the QBE approach for FLs which relies on the sharp quasi-particle peak as a function of $\omega$).
 Within this approximation, known as the Prange-Kadanoff (PK) reduction scheme \cite{prange_transport_1964,nave_transport_2007}, the momenta of the $c$-fermions are restricted to the FS.
-Roughly speaking, the PK reduction is valid when the width of the electronic spectral function $\mathcal{A}(\omega\sim T,\boldsymbol{k})$ as a function of $\boldsymbol{k}$ is smaller than the typical momentum transfer in both elastic and inelastic scattering events~\cite{guo_large_2022,Supplementary_material}.
+Roughly speaking, the PK reduction is valid when the width of the electronic spectral function $\mathcal{A}(\omega\sim T,\boldsymbol{k})$ as a function of $\boldsymbol{k}$ is smaller than the typical momentum transfer in both elastic and inelastic scattering events, see Supplementary Material and ~\cite{guo_large_2022}.